rsn870/linear-models-diffusion/README.md

 # Linear Transformation Experiments

 Code base is a modified version of Heat Equation's code.
 Details are below the dividing line.
+Similar to heat equation we assume the below model for the forward process

+$$u_{t} = T(t)u_{t-1} + n$$ where $$n$$ is constant noise the values for which will remain the same as the heat equation values for now.